yukikitayama/react/README.md

 Create `store/` folder in `src/` folder, and create `store.ts` in `store` folder.

 Add `xxx-slice.ts` in `store` folder for states for each concept

+Implementation key points
+- Create `xxx-slice.ts` for initial state and action for each state
+- Create `store.ts` to configure store and create types of state and dispatch
+- Create `hooks.ts` to define state and dispatch functions with types